Hotkey/.github/README.md

 # .github
 Who Are You?

-:star: #Hi There,
+#Hi There,

-:question: Any Question?
+# Any Question :question:

 Ask me to @farukalkaya using all social media platforms or email to me!